ethancjackson/CS2212B-2017/docs/PROJECT.md

 [Stage 2](STAGE2.md) - Due by Midnight on Friday March 3rd.
 See page for submission details.

-[Stage 3](STAGE3.md) - Due by Midnight on Friday March 24thrd.
+[Stage 3](STAGE3.md) - Due by Midnight on Friday March 24th.
 See page for submission details.

 [Acceptance Testing](ACCEPTANCETESTING.md) - March 27th to 31st - Schedule/Location TBA.

+[Stage 4](STAGE4.md) - Due by Midnight on Friday April 3rd.
+See page for details.

 ---